cschladetsch/SortFolderUsage/Readme.md

 The Folder Size Summary Tool is a high-performance C++ program designed to quickly calculate and display the sizes of subdirectories within a specified directory.
 It's particularly optimized for use in Windows Subsystem for Linux (WSL) environments, but can run on any POSIX-compliant system.

+It obtains around %40 improvement over using `du -sh | sort -rh`.

 ## Features

 - Fast, multi-threaded directory size calculation